AdobeDocs/experience-platform.en/help/privacy-service/permissions.md

 >[!NOTE]
 >
 >All Privacy Service and [!UICONTROL Opt Out of Sale] permissions are distinct and separate from one another with no functional overlap.
 This is possible as the Privacy Service API is considered idempotent.
-Clients can make that same call to any Privacy Service endpoint repeatedly and produce the same result.

 | Category | Permission | Description |
 | --- | --- | --- |